touchableAura/react-movie-app/README.md

 # OMDb API Movie App

+To run the program locally:

+1) Clone the repo and open with your editor.
+2) Open a terminal window and navigate to project dirctory.
-Download dependencies:
+2) Download dependencies:

 ### `npm i`

-In the project directory, you can run:
+3) Run the program:

 ### `npm start`